spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-prometheus-nginxlog.md

 This adds [prometheus-nginxlog-exporter](https://github.com/martin-helmich/prometheus-nginxlog-exporter/) to your Matrix deployment.

-It will collect access logs from various nginx reverse-proxies used internally (e.g. `matrix-homeserver-proxy` and `matrix-synapse-reverse-proxy-companion`) and will make them available at a Prometheus-compatible `/metrics` endpoint.
+It will collect access logs from various nginx reverse-proxies which may be used internally (e.g. `matrix-synapse-reverse-proxy-companion`, if Synapse workers are enabled) and will make them available at a Prometheus-compatible `/metrics` endpoint.

 **NOTE**: nginx is only used internally by this Ansible playbook.
 With Traefik being our default reverse-proxy, collecting nginx metrics is less relevant.